opalsecurity/terraform-provider-opal/docs/resources/resource.md

 Required:

 - `id` (String) The ID of the group that can see this resource.

-# Limitations
-- Currently, Opal App IDs cannot be read from the terraform provider.
-You will need to get App IDs from the Opal web app URLs.
-- [Linked audit channels](https://docs.opal.dev/docs/5526194-slack#linked-reviewer-and-audit-channels) cannot be managed from the terraform provider.
-- The `require_mfa_to_connect` attribute is not yet supported.

 Please [file a ticket](https://github.com/opalsecurity/terraform-provider-opal/issues) to discuss use cases that are not yet supported in the provider.